luismqueral/jumpcityrecords/README.md

 ***

 ### Album Titles
-Album titles are 8 character, alphanumeric combinations with both upper and lowercase characters.
+Track titles are generated via the Wikipedia API from random article titles.
 * ex.
-2Pgiw3tW
+Stanydale
 * ex.
-TkQ2pz2k
+Serua (Fijian Communal Constituency, Fiji)

 ### Number of Tracks
 Each album is assigned a random number of tracks.
 They are officially set at 3-8 tracks, although this can be changed in jumpcity.py settings.